Tyderion/aurelia-ts-boilerplate/README.md

 By default pushState, also known as html5 routing, is enabled.
 The Webpack server is already configured to handle this but many webserver need extra confuration to enable this.

+## Typings - How to use local version
+This project has no global dependencies and offers npm scripts to run typings, which commonly is installed globally.
+Instead of ```typings install package``` it is possible to do the same (with local typings) by using ```npm run typings -- install package```.

 ## Cordova - Mobile Development

 ### Installation